World, meet your new favorite potato kugel.

 5. Add the eggs, 5 Tbsp oil, salt, pepper and sauteed onions.
 Stir well.
 Sprinkle potato starch over the top.
 Pour boiling water over it and mix thoroughly.
 The mixture will be somewhat liquidy.

-7. Carefully remove the pan from the oven and pour the kugel batter into it, smoothing out the top for even cooking.
+7. Smoothing out the top for even cooking.
 Bake for 20 minutes, then reduce the heat to 400 F/200 C and bake for another 40-45 minutes.
 Serve hot.